rails4/jsonapi_borrowers_5.0/README.md

 # Borrowers JSON API

-Przykład z książki – Adolfo Builes, _JSON API by Example_.
+Przykład z książki – Adolfo Builes, _JSON API by Example_ –

+* The application will allow us to keep track of items we lend to our friends.

 **Purpose:** Want to learn about JSON API by error messages driven development, [EMD2](http://www.progressrail.com) in short.